This past summer I have been a woman on a mission.

 We have remodeled our kitchen, remodeled each of our boys’ bedrooms, built a front porch, a bigger goat lot, and a few outdoor structures as well.

-But that didn’t stop me from wanting to make our free chicken coop pretty.
+Still, that didn’t stop me from wanting to make our free chicken coop pretty.

 We have spent so many years building and making things functional that I haven’t had the time or resources (truthfully) to worry if things looked good.
 Well, the time has come and my husband has finally agreed that we can focus on making things looks better.